SamuelPiasecki/SamuelPiasecki/README.md

 ##

 - 🔭 I’m currently working with Frontend
-- 🌱 I’m currently learning React, Next.js e Vue
+- 🌱 I’m currently learning React, Next.js, Vue, and Node
 - 🔗 Take a look at my <a href="https://samuelpiasecki.com" target="_blank">Website</a>

 ##